Being a nurse requires specific skills to care for patients’ physical health, but holistic care in nursing is essential.

-Jean Watson is an internationally-recognized nurse theorist and nursing professor.
-Her Theory of Human Caring is at the foundation of NMC’s BSN program.
-Freshman nursing students at NMC are introduced to Watson’s Theory of Caring in their very first course.
-From that point on, Watson’s theories are intertwined in each nursing student’s education.
+First-year nursing students at NMC are introduced to Jean Watson’s Theory of Caring in their very first course.
+From that point on, Jean Watson’s theories are intertwined in each nursing student’s education.

 Being a skilled nurse requires more than meets the eye.
 Nurses are caregivers helping others in their healing processes, and providing that care for another person goes deeper than the many technical skills listed in the job description.

-Simply put, Nebraska Methodist College believes it is not enough to provide care for a person without truly caring about the person, and this is where Jean Watson’s Theory of Human Caring enters in.
+Simply put, NMC believes it is not enough to provide care for a person without truly caring about the person, and this is where Jean Watson’s Theory of Human Caring plays a pivotal role.

-Through Watson’s theory, students are taught to care for patients’ all-around wellbeing — their physical health, but also their emotional and spiritual state.
-According to Nursing Professor Echo Perlman, Watson’s lessons of holistic care are a very important part of what professors teach at NMC’s Nursing Arts Center.
+Through Watson’s 10 caritas processes theory, students are taught to care for patients’ all-around wellbeing — their physical health, but also their emotional and spiritual state.

-“We do activities within the Nursing Arts Center that aren’t just skills,” Perlman says.
-“We’ll do activities that teach students how to practice the loving kindness that Watson talks about.”
+“We do activities within the Nursing Arts Center that aren’t just skills,” Koehler said.
+“We’ll do activities that teach students how to practice the loving-kindness that Watson talks about.”

-- Being authentically present, enabling faith and hope and honoring others.
+Inspire: Being authentically present, fostering faith, hope and valuing others.

-- Creatively problem-solving through caritas process — full use of self and artistry of caring-healing practices via use of all ways of knowing/being/doing/becoming.
+Deepen: Creatively problem-solving through the caritas process — full use of self and artistry of caring-healing practices via use of all ways of knowing, being, doing and becoming.

-- Engaging in transpersonal teaching and learning within context of caring relationship.
+Balance: Engaging in transpersonal teaching and learning within the context of caring relationships.

-- Reverentially assisting with basic needs as sacred acts, touching mind/body/spirit of other; sustaining human dignity.
+Minister: Reverentially assisting with basic needs as sacred acts, touching mind, body and spirit of others; sustaining human dignity.

 For more information about Jean Watson, visit www.watsoncaringscience.org.